MicrosoftDocs/azure-docs/articles/iot-edge/how-to-store-data-blob.md

 * [Python](../storage/blobs/storage-quickstart-blobs-python.md)
 * [Node.js](../storage/blobs/storage-quickstart-blobs-nodejs.md)

-You can also try [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to connect to your local blob store.
+You can also try [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to connect to your local storage account.
 We have tried working with previous version 1.5.0 of Azure Explorer.
 > [!CAUTION]
 > You might encounter errors while performing below steps, ignore and refresh.